AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Enemies damaged by weapon actives take 5% bonus Total DMG for 5s.
-Triggering it again refreshes the duration. | 5 Valkyries that use Heavy weapons, Bows or Pistols deal 15% more Total DMG. | 10 When Valkyrie enters Herrscher Form, all enemies on the field takes 20% more Total DMG (cannot stack) until the current floor ends. | 15
+Valkyries gain an additional 10 SP for every 60 SP restored. | 5
+Max SP increases by 30. | 5
+Deployed Valkyries Total DMG increases 15%.
+This effect is negated 5s after taking DMG.
+Triggering it again resets the duration. | 10

 !!! note
-    Effective for 6.0 2nd Half.
+    Effective for 6.1.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Veil of Tears | The Lonely Moon
-Mid | Rainbow of Absence / Forget-Me-Not / Home Lost | The Lonely Moon Late | Key to the Deep | The Lonely Moon
+Early | Veil of Tears | The Lonely Moon / Because of You Mid | Rainbow of Absence / Forget-Me-Not / Home Lost | The Lonely Moon Late | Key to the Deep | The Lonely Moon

+!!! note
+    You can take Because of You as start, or by F5 shop for getting the remainder of Ego signets.

 Time | Support 1 | Support 2
 :----: | :----: | :----: